Skip to main content

 The final output (NitrogenBalanceNumeric) provides:

-• Overall farm balance, supply, removal, and volatilization (kg N / ha).
+• Overall farm balance, supply, removal, and total emission (kg N / ha).

 • A list of balances for each field (NitrogenBalanceFieldNumeric), which includes: